barmalei/zebkit/readme.md

 			<body></body>
 		</html>

-Configuring Zebra UI to use "black" palette:
+To configure Zebra UI to use "black" palette do the following:

 		<html>
 			<header>